 2026 Mileage Rate: The IRS standard mileage rate for 2026 is 72.5 cents per mile.

-The recently passed One Big Beautiful Bill Act (OBBBA) drastically changed how musicians report payments to their teams in 2026.
+The recently passed One Big Beautiful Bill Act (OBBBA) changed certain information reporting thresholds affecting how musicians report payments to their teams in 2026.

-Don’t overlook these items that can add up quickly over the course of a year:
+Don’t overlook these items that can add up quickly over the course of a year, of they are ordinary, nessecary, and properly substantiated business expenses:

 Tax laws for creatives change constantly.
 From navigating the 15.3% Self-Employment Tax and the new OBBBA tips provisions to optimizing your Qualified Business Income (QBI) deduction, a general accountant may miss music-specific nuances.